Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

-Kyle Lowry and his Miami Heat teammates hit the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+The Miami Heat, Kyle Lowry included, will play at 8:30 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.

-In this article we will break down Lowry's prop bets, using stats to help you make good selections.
+With prop bets available for Lowry, let's examine some stats and trends to help you find good wagers.

 Kyle Lowry Prop Bets vs. the Celtics